Post updated on 01/10/19

 Nowhere is this more obvious than on college campuses across the nation.
 Liberal, tenured professors mold the young minds not with Roosevelt’s all of us together attitude, but encouraging separation along identity lines.
 Rather than encouraging these young adults to grow up and take responsibility, they provide “safe spaces” where they can play with Legos and finger-paint.
 And some of these spaces are segregated.

 These are the snowflakes that the Democrat party is inheriting.
+And encouraging, as the mindless bots that they are.

 Looking for more great content?
 Visit our partner sites: